alnf/toxcore/docs/Group-Chats.md

 * **Founder** - The group's creator.
 May set all other peers roles to anything except founder.
 May also set the group password, toggle the privacy state, and set the peer limit.
 * **Moderator** - Promoted by the founder.
 May kick, ban and set the user and observer roles for peers below this role.
 May also set the topic.
 * **User** - Default non-founder role.
 May communicate with other peers normally.
 * **Observer** - Demoted by moderators and the founder.
-May observe the group and ignore peers; may not communicate with other peers or with the group.
+May observe the group and ignore peers; may (cannot?) not communicate with other peers or with the group.

 <a name="Group types" />
 ## Group types